gyulanemeth/bluefox.email/docs/projects/settings.md

 ## Reply-To Email Address

-The **Reply-To Email Address** field allows you to specify where replies to your email should be sent.
+The **reply-to email address** field allows you to specify where replies to your email should be sent.

 ![Reply-To Email Field](./project-settings-advanced-settings-reply-to.webp)